Table of Contents

 Ships can be used to transport both natural gas in its compressed state (compressed natural gas CNG) and its liquefied state (liquefied natural gas (LNG).

-Ships are mostly used to transport a large volume of liquefied gas (LNG) over a long distance especially in the absence of pipelines.
-Natural gas cannot be used in its liquid state therefore the liquefied gas is converted back into gaseous states at its destination.
+Ships are mostly used to transport a large volume of liquefied gas (LNG) over a long distance, especially in the absence of pipelines.
+Natural gas cannot be used in its liquid state, so the liquefied gas is converted back into a gaseous state at its destination.
 The liquefied gas is fed into a regasification facility installed on the ship or facility nearby.
-The regasification process converts the liquefied gas to a gaseous state before the gas is transported by pipelines or truck to end-users.
+The regasification process converts the liquefied gas to a gaseous state before the gas is transported by pipelines or trucks to end-users.

 1.2.2 Trucks

-This entails transporting Natural Gas either in the liquid or gaseous state on roads using special trucks.
-This method of transportation is suitable for transporting a small volume of gas through short distance compared to transporting gas using Vessels/Ships and pipelines.
-Special purpose pressure vessels (Iso containers/special tubes) mounted on trucks are used to convey gas to end-user facilities.
+This entails transporting Natural Gas, either in the liquid or gaseous state, on roads using special trucks.
+This method of transportation is suitable for transporting a small volume of gas over a short distance compared to transporting gas using Vessels/Ships and pipelines.
+Special-purpose pressure vessels (ISO containers/special tubes) mounted on trucks convey gas to end-user facilities.

-When gas is transported in a liquefied state, the storage vessel should have the capability to maintain the LNG temperature below the phase change temperature of natural gas.
+When gas is transported in a liquefied state, the storage vessel should be able to maintain the LNG temperature below the phase change temperature of natural gas.

-When gas is transported by storage tubes mounted on trucks, it is transported in a compressed state (at high pressure and low temperature) called Compressed Natural Gas CNG.
-CNG can be transported at pressure over 200bar therefore the storage tubes are made of high strength steel materials and thickness capable of holding the gas safely.
+When gas is transported by storage tubes mounted on trucks, it is transported in a compressed state (at high pressure and low temperature) called Compressed Natural Gas (CNG).
+CNG can be transported at pressures over 200 bar, so the storage tubes are high-strength steel capable of safely holding the gas.

-From the dryer the gas is fed into a compressor or series of compressors, where the gas is compressed, thus increasing the pressure of the gas.
+From the dryer, the gas is fed into a compressor or series of compressors, where it is compressed, thus increasing its pressure.

-The gas exits the compressor into storage cylinders, which is connected to the dispensing unit.
-The dispensing unit discharges the gas from the storage cylinders into storage tubes for onward transportation to customers facility.
+The gas exits the compressor into storage cylinders connected to the dispensing unit.
+The dispensing unit discharges the gas from the storage cylinders into storage tubes for onward transportation to the customer’s facility.

-Gas Chiller unit is incorporated into the system downstream of compressor this is primarily to ensure a larger volume of gas is stored and dispensed.
+A Gas Chiller unit is incorporated into the system downstream of the compressor.
+This primarily ensures a larger volume of gas is stored and dispensed.

-At the customer facility, the compressed natural gas is fed into a facility unit that depressurises the gas and increases the temperature to a value that can be handled by gas consumers.
-The CNG is fed into a heat exchanger unit where the temperature of the gas is gradually increased.
-The gas exits the exchanger and enters a pressure reduction and metering unit where the gas pressure is reduced before entering the consumer facility.
+At the customer facility, the compressed natural gas is fed into a facility unit that depressurises the gas and increases the temperature to a value that gas consumers can handle.
+The CNG is fed into a heat exchanger unit where the gas temperature gradually increases.
+The gas exits the exchanger and enters a pressure reduction and metering unit, where the gas pressure is reduced before entering the consumer facility.

 GNSL, a subsidiary of Axxela Group, currently operates a 5.2MMSCFD Compressed Natural Gas (CNG) Mother Station in Lagos, Nigeria.
-At the mother station, Natural gas is compressed into mobile tubes transported by trucks for onward delivery to customers’ locations (https://axxelagroup.com/operations/gas-network-services-limited/)
+At the mother station, natural gas is compressed into mobile tubes and transported by trucks for onward delivery to customers’ locations. (https://axxelagroup.com/operations/gas-network-services-limited/).

 Figure 1: Compressed Natural Gas Tubes on Trucks